philiplane5000/tech-news-scraper/README.md

 * Comment delete button should delete that comment (missing route)

-* Final Article page without image and the div is not responsive
+* Media queries for final article title and author link text to SHRINK it down for comments section

 * My library page not responsive due to button widths

+* Final Article page needs a back to My Library button

 * Create function for renderComments()